dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

   for a cause. somehow, he managed to build this network and it takes a very special kind of person to intuitively understand how this is done.
-  - and be sure: people around the world who help implement in systemic suppression know this!!
+  - and be sure: people around the world who help implement systemic suppression know this!!
+So the people trying to discourage dissent tailor their tactics to sniff out organization and crush it before it gains momentum.
+So the key is figuring out how to find a message that resonates with peoples hearts and making it go viral

+I believe Ghandi was conscientious & self-aware of his manipulation of social networking.
+If I'm correct, then Ghandi would have started 200 or so miles out from the Arabian Sea and, to maximize the effect of the salt march, he would have sent people north, northwest, south and southwest at the start of his march to gather as many people as possible.

 =============